NC programming with features

 Feature-based machining speeds up and simplifies NC programming by using automated programming sequences.
 Automated functions support CAM programmers in their day-to-day work and bring significant time savings.
 Further advantages of feature technology include a higher quality thanks to the reduction of errors as well as comprehensive standardisation by means of accessing best-practice procedures.

 Features and information relevant to manufacturing

-The hyperMILL® CAM software automatically recognises the majority of prismatic features such as pockets or holes. hyperMILL® offers numerous ways to process the geometry information available in the CAD system effectively within CAM programming.
+The hyperMILL® CAM software automatically recognises the majority of prismatic features such as pockets, holes or T-slots.
+Usable features for blade and impeller machining can also be easily created for a macro application. hyperMILL® offers numerous ways to process the geometry information available in the CAD system effectively within CAM programming.
 Along with the assigned geometries, features also contain information that is relevant to manufacturing, such as top, bottom, orientation and start point.

 Once features have been defined, they can be assigned machining strategies.
 If the geometry or technology parameters are modified, changes only have to be made for the feature.
 These changes are then automatically incorporated in the recalculated NC code.
 This is another way in which feature technology in hyperMILL® significantly reduces the amount of programming required.

 But that’s not all: So-called Customised Process Features (CPFs) are also available for individual solutions.
 They allow company standards to be defined for similar geometries and therefore help to automate the programming process even more.
 Workflows are established, saved as technology macros and can then be applied again to similar machining tasks.
 The basis for this: Characteristic geometries are linked with freely definable sequences of various machining strategies, from 2.5D and 3D through to 5-axis milling and mill turning.

 Detection of geometries, creation of boundaries, leading curves and profiles, as well as grouping of surfaces and holes

 Automatic pocket recognition, even for pockets without bottoms